rkoonireddy/FrontendStat/stat/public/markdownFile.md

 - 🔧 **Customizable Workflows:** Save reusable workflows for ongoing projects.
 - ✨ **Built-In Filters:** Apply denoising and preprocessing methods easily.

-Biomedical signals hold the key to understanding the human body.
-However, they often come with challenges such as noise and artifacts.
-STAT provides robust solutions to tackle these problems, enabling clear and actionable insights.

 Ready to explore STAT?
 Check out [supported signals](#signals) to see how it can help with your specific needs.